ExtendRealityLtd/VRTK/Assets/VRTK/Documentation/API.md

 `VRTK/Examples/006_Controller_UsingADoor` simulates using a door object to open and close it.
 It also has a cube on the floor that can be grabbed to show how interactable objects can be usable or grabbable.

 `VRTK/Examples/008_Controller_UsingAGrabbedObject` shows that objects can be grabbed with one button and used with another (e.g. firing a gun).

 ---

+## Controller Tracked Collider (VRTK_ControllerTrackedCollider)
+ > extends VRTK_SDKControllerReady

+### Overview

+Provides a controller collider collection that follows the controller rigidbody via the physics system.

+**Required Components:**
+ * `VRTK_InteractTouch` - An Interact Touch script to determine which controller rigidbody to follow.

+**Optional Components:**
+ * `VRTK_ControllerEvents` - The events component to listen for the button presses on.
+This must be applied in the same object hierarchy as the Interact Touch script if one is not provided via the `Controller Events` parameter.

+**Script Usage:**
+ * Place the `VRTK_ControllerTrackedCollider` script on any active scene GameObject except the Script Alias objects.
+ * Assign the controller to track by applying an Interact Touch to the relevant Script Alias and then providing that reference to the `Interact Touch` parameter on this script.

+### Inspector Parameters

+ * **Interact Touch:** The Interact Touch script to relate the tracked collider to.
+ * **Max Resnap Distance:** The maximum distance the collider object can be from the controller before it automatically snaps back to the same position.
+ * **Activation Button:** The button to press to activate the colliders on the tracked collider set.
+If `Undefined` then it will always be active.
+ * **Controller Events:** An optional Controller Events to use for listening to the button events.
+If this is left blank then it will attempt to be retrieved from the same controller as the `Interact Touch` parameter.

+### Class Methods

+#### ToggleColliders/1

+  > `public virtual void ToggleColliders(bool state)`

+ * Parameters
+   * `bool state` - If `true` then the tracked colliders will be able to affect other Rigidbodies.
+ * Returns
+   * _none_

+The ToggleColliders method toggles the collision state of the tracked colliders.

+#### TrackedColliders/0

+  > `public virtual Collider[] TrackedColliders()`

+ * Parameters
+   * _none_
+ * Returns
+   * `Collider[]` - A Collider array of the tracked colliders.

+The TrackedColliders method returns an array of the tracked colliders.

+---